 Some restrictions can be gracefully handled: for example cipher suites offering insufficient security are not sent by the client and will not be selected by the server.
 Other restrictions such as the peer certificate key size or the DH parameter size will abort the handshake with a fatal alert.

 Attempts to set certificates or parameters with insufficient security are also blocked.
-For example trying to set a certificate using a 512 bit RSA key using SSL_CTX_use_certificate() at level 1.
+For example trying to set a certificate using a 512 bit RSA key or a certificate with a signature with SHA1 digest at level 1 using SSL_CTX_use_certificate().
 Applications which do not check the return values for errors will misbehave: for example it might appear that a certificate is not set at all because it had been rejected.

 SSL_CTX_set_security_level() and SSL_set_security_level() do not return values.